-Falcon Theatre (League of Cincinnati Theatres member) is a professional theatrical company run by Ted Weil in the heart of Newport, Kentucky.
+Falcon Theatre (League of Cincinnati Theatres member) is a professional theatrical company in Newport, Kentucky.
 I pitched a complete redesign + rebrand: property interior and exterior, new logo, experiential video graphics, and window displays.

 THE STARTING POINT began with a general walkthrough – from sidewalk to lobby to stage – where I took dimensions, sketches, and photos:

 The theater had a great vibe, sitting right on Monmouth (the main drag through Newport) – known for it's eclectic mix of shops, restaurants, and entertainment venues.
 The Falcon's position alone had great potential to create interest for vehicular and pedestrian traffic, but it had to stand out from the the other unique street facades.
 I felt that creating an all-encompassing design theme was necessary, based around a thoroughly unique, fictional bio.